 - A dedicated space for office paraphernalia: pens, notebooks, a printer, and a friendly office plant

 3. Make a dedicated workspace

-You’ve probably heard the advice that you shouldn’t work in your bedroom, or anywhere you consider your personal space to relax a hundred times before.
-While that’s true, it can be difficult if you like in a small space.
+You’ve probably heard the advice that you shouldn’t work in your bedroom, or anywhere you consider your personal space to relax, a hundred times before.
+While that’s true, it can be difficult if you live in a small space.
 However, there are often more possibilities than you realize, and if all else fails, use the kitchen table.
 Think about making your work-zone in your: